QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Output media** | `m_heat_out`/`m_h_w_lt1` |
 | **Tracked values** | `IN`, `OUT`, `new_fluid_temperature`, `current_output_temperature`, `fluid_reynolds_number` |

 A model of a geothermal probe field or a single geothermal probe.
-Two models are avaiblable, one `detailed` and a `simplified` version that uses a constant user-defined thermal borehole resistance.
+Two models are available, one `detailed` and a `simplified` version that uses a constant user-defined thermal borehole resistance.
 This avoids the need of defining 11 additional parameters.

 **Model `simplified`:**

 The geothermal probe is modeled using precalculated g-functions.
 The model needs quite many input parameters.
 Especially the soil properties, including the undisturbed ground temperature, have a significant effect on the results.
 Therefore is it crucial to know the soil conditions at the investigated site.

-The g-function is taken from the library privded within the repository.
-There are different configrations available: rectangle, open_rectangle, zoned_rectangle, U_configurations, lopsided_U_configuration, C_configuration, L_configuration.
-Each of them can be specified by the number of probes in x and y direction (note that the number of probes defined in x have to be less or equal the number of probes defined for y).
+The g-function is taken from the library provided within the repository.
+There are different configurations available: rectangle, open_rectangle, zoned_rectangle, U_configurations, lopsided_U_configuration, C_configuration, L_configuration.
+Each of them can be specified by the number of probes in x and y direction (note that the number of probes defined for x has to be less or equal the number of probes defined for y).
 Some of the configurations, like zoned rectangles, require an additional key, that is specified in the documentation of the library in detail, available [here](https://gdr.openei.org/files/1325/LibraryOverview_v11.1%20(1).pdf) within the publication [doi.org/10.15121/1811518](https://doi.org/10.15121/1811518).

 A short overview is given in the following.
 Note that not all configurations are available.
-Check the documentation liked above or the included text files that contain all possible key configruations for the different probe field configurations.
+Check the documentation linked above or the included text files that contain all possible key combinations for the different probe field configurations.

 **rectangle**
-Here, only `number_of_probes_x` and `number_of_probes_y` are require.
+Here, only `number_of_probes_x` and `number_of_probes_y` are required.
 They define the number of rows in x and y direction, while y >= x.
 The rectangle that is defined with these two parameters is filled completely with probes.

 <pre>
 Example: